-1. The Shate of the Confederate States shall be two Senators from each State, chosen for six years by the Legislature thereof, at the regular session next immediately preceding the commencement of the term of service; and each Senator shall
+1. The Smale of the Confederate States shall be composed of two Senators from each State, chosen for the Legislature thereof, at the regular six years b immediately preceding the commencengad of the erm of service; and each Senator shall

-- 2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
-The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be cheen every second year; and if vacancies happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill
+2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the faueth space and of the third class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacaneies happenelly resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacar. es. - 3.
+No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected, be an inhabitant of the State for which he shall be